ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

   - The UCS finds the `FileUploadBox` in its database and raises an error if it can't
   - The UCS ensures the `FileUploadBox` is locked but not archived, raising an error otherwise.
   - Before making database writes, the UCS retrieves all specified `FileUpload` objects and:
-    - Ensures the state is not `archived`.
+    - Ensures the file state is not `archived`.
-    - Ensures the accession field is not assigned, or if it is assigned, that it matches the accession provided in the request.
+    - Ensures the file accession field is not assigned, or if it is assigned, that it matches the accession provided in the request.
 Otherwise, UCS raises an error and returns a `409 CONFLICT` response.
   - The updated `FileUpload` objects are published as outbox events.

 `PATCH /boxes/{box_id}`: This endpoint already exists, but is augmented here to allow `FileUploadBox` *archival*.